louismullie/temp-data/markdown_final/35bc8edc-8c85-dba4-67d0-6c1fafda5d17.md

 ### Synopsis of the 2020 U.S. VA / DoD clinical practice guideline for the management of adult overweight and obesity [^c1046f6b].
 Military Medicine (2021).
 High credibility.

-Pregnancy after bariatric surgery — nutritional risks and follow-up are detailed as follows: "All bariatric procedures can lead to deficiencies in iron, vitamin B12, folate, and calcium during subsequent pregnancies," which "can result in maternal complications, such as severe anemia, and in fetal complications including neural tube defects, intrauterine growth restriction, and failure to thrive"; it states that "Nutrient supplementation following metabolic/bariatric surgery and close supervision before, during, and after pregnancy can help prevent nutrition-related complications and improve maternal and fetal health," and concludes that affected women "need to receive intensive nutritional follow-up by providers with expertise in clinical nutrition."
+Pregnancy after bariatric surgery — nutritional risks and follow-up are detailed as follows: "All bariatric procedures can lead to deficiencies in iron, vitamin B12, folate, and calcium during subsequent pregnancies", which "can result in maternal complications, such as severe anemia, and in fetal complications including neural tube defects, intrauterine growth restriction, and failure to thrive"; it states that "Nutrient supplementation following metabolic/bariatric surgery and close supervision before, during, and after pregnancy can help prevent nutrition-related complications and improve maternal and fetal health", and concludes that affected women "need to receive intensive nutritional follow-up by providers with expertise in clinical nutrition".

 ---